s4ke/Master-Thesis/src/md/003-motivation.md

 our representation of parallelism due to its heavy reliance on Template Haskell.

 In this thesis we use this approach to wrap around three parallel Haskells:
-Glasgow parallel Haskell or short GpH
+Glasgow parallel Haskell or for short GpH
 (its Multicore SMP implementation, in particular), the classic `Par` Monad, and Eden, a distributed memory parallel Haskell targeting clusters running MPI or PVM.
 These languages represent orthogonal approaches.
 Some use a Monad, even if only for the internal representation while others introduce additional language constructs.

-With such a shallow-embedded DSL for Arrows we do not only aim to define a parallel programming interface in a novel manner that allows for arbitrary Arrow types to be parallelised -- we also aim to tame the zoo of parallel Haskells.
+With such a shallow-embedded DSL based on Arrows we do not only aim to define a parallel programming interface in a novel manner that allows for arbitrary Arrow types to be parallelised -- we also aim to tame the zoo of parallel Haskells.
-With our interface we furthermore want to provide a common, very low-penalty programming interface that is general by allowing to switch the parallel implementations at will.
+With our interface we furthermore want to provide a common, low-penalty programming interface that is general by allowing to switch the parallel implementations at will.

 #### Structure